Iron Nation: Fort Laramie and Fort Sully Treaties

+Death and legacy

+Chief Iron Nation died of pneumonia at his home on the reservation on November 15, 1894.
+This house, located in Oacoma, burned down about 2005.
+He was subsequently buried in his family plot at the nearby Messiah Episcopal Church Cemetery.
+An obelisk was dedicated at his gravesite by the tribe in 1934, which was listed on the National Register of Historic Places on February 24, 2014.
+This monument was the first known Christian-style funerary monument erected for a Sioux chief in South Dakota.
+The inscription reads:

 The South Dakota Department of Tribal Government Relations website notes, "He has been described as a just and noble leader."
 He was inducted into the South Dakota Hall of Fame in 2006.

 An 1867 photograph of Iron Nation by Alexander Gardner is held in the collections of the Princeton University Library.

 Two members of the Lower Brule Sioux Tribe produced a 12-minute animated film about Iron Nation in 1997.